 With the ever changing world we live in where kids sit in front of a computer capturing hours and hours of engagement, we are constantly challenged to think of how to make sure our kids get the exercise they need to be naturally healthy.
 When they were on the playground, the three elements of fitness were naturally being applied just by what they were doing.

 3 Elements of Fitness - Playing on a Playground

-Endurance happens when the child who is 'it' runs and runs until they tag one of the many kids running away often times shrieking.
+- Endurance - happens when the child who is 'it' runs and runs until they tag one of the many kids running away often times shrieking.
 It is an aerobic activity that strengthens the heart.
 When a child is breathing harder the entire circulatory and lung system gets stronger.
 Healthy breathing is one of the greatest keys to happiness and less stress.

-Strength happens when a child is pushing another on a swing, or see sawing on a see saw or hanging from the monkey bars.
+- Strength - happens when a child is pushing another on a swing, or see sawing on a see saw or hanging from the monkey bars.
 Muscles grow quickly, fat is kept in healthy check and joints stabilize when a child is strong.

-Flexibility is just as important as strength and endurance.
+- Flexibility - is just as important as strength and endurance.
 Out on the playground this happens when kids reach for balls, tie their shoes or stretch to the sky.
 This gives them full range of motion, allowing the muscles to be used alongside the rest of the body.
 It also allows the body to warm up and cool down from intense activity without even recognizing it.